equinor/fusion-workspace/Contribution.md

   - Prefer **immutable** objects/interfaces
   - Avoid premature optimization - benchmark first.
 - **Fix** all **eslint warnings and errors** in your files.
-- Always checkin the code in better shape than you found it, fix/cleanup smaller things as you edit a file.
+- Always checking the code in better shape than you found it, fix/cleanup smaller things as you edit a file.

 ## Testing